 - “I’ve only just started a new project.”

-Another common response following the news is silence.
-Give them time to show a reaction before giving them too much further information – they may need time to comprehend what you’ve said.
-Check they have heard what you told them and they understand what is happening.
-You may need to repeat and rephrase the news.
+If they are silent following the news, give them time to show a reaction before giving them too much further information – they may need time to comprehend what you’ve said.
+Before moving on, reconfirm the primary message.

 Distress and panic